 Essential to the Montessori philosophy is the belief that learning takes place everywhere, and that the curious child both observes and interacts in a purposeful way in the classroom and outside the classroom.
 To further this, MCS students undertake many age-appropriate experiences off-campus.

 At the Primary Level: Elders (kindergarteners) go off campus for field trips.
 All primary students participate in in-house field trips ranging from dramatic performances to wildlife education classes.

-All upper elementary students go to an outdoor educational program for two to three days in the fall.
-They also attend an environmental camp in the North Carolina mountains for a couple days in the spring.
+All Upper Elementary students go to an outdoor educational program for two to three days in the fall.
+They also attend an environmental camp in the North Carolina mountains for a couple of days in the spring.
 At the end of the final elementary year, our 6th-year students take a three-day trip to a major east coast city in connection with their year-long research projects.
 The students raise some of the money used for this trip through campus fundraisers.